-BACKGROUND: Prevalent will provide to Subscriber its software application and/or certain monitoring services as part of the Prevalent Cloud Service offerings as referred to in the Prevalent Sales Quote.
-In addition, Customer may seek certain additional services at a separate cost as reflected in an associated Prevalent Sales Quote and that for the purposes of this Agreement both may be jointly or individually referred to as “Service”). (“Third Party Data”).
-For the purpose of clarity, the parties acknowledge that the Services include software applications that are governed by the terms of this License and that Service and Software may be jointly referred to throughout this Agreement as Software.
-With regard to all Services, Prevalent performance is conditional upon Subscriber fulfilling its obligations set forth in this Agreement or later expressly agreed to in writing.
+BACKGROUND: Prevalent will provide to Subscriber access to the Prevalent Cloud Services Environment, which shall include its Software and/or certain monitoring services as part of the Prevalent Cloud Service offerings as referred to in the Prevalent Sales Quote.
+The parties acknowledge that the Services include software applications and third party data licensed from third party data providers, all of which are governed by the terms of this Agreement.
+With regard to all Services, Prevalent performance is conditional upon Subscriber fulfilling its obligations set forth in this Agreement.

 DEFINITIONS: The terms referenced in this Agreement have the following meaning:

 - “License” shall mean the license to utilize the Software granted to Subscriber in Section 2.3 hereof.